fdegir/infra-workshop/kubernetes/README.md

 Kubespray requires inventory to operate on nodes so we need to generate inventory file for our environment.
 In order to save some time, an inventory file named hosts.ini is available in kubernetes directory which we can use during Kubernetes installation with Kubespray.
-It would be useful if you take a look at it to see how it looks.
+It would be useful to take a look at it.

 ```bash
 cp -rfp inventory/sample inventory/ws